withastro/astro/CONTRIBUTING.md

 yarn changeset
 ```

+## Dependencies

+Astro uses `esbuild` to pre-bundle most dependencies before publishing!
+Therefore most dependencies, even used in `src/` code, should be added under `devDependencies` by default.

 ## Running benchmarks

 We have benchmarks to keep performance under control.
 You can run these by running (from the project root):